 - Meridies does not allow “knee walking” if a leg or foot has been disabled.

 - Bucklers may be of any size; however, bucklers of greater than 24″ diameter (453 square inches) are non-standard and may be used only in single combat with opponent’s consent or in Melee with the marshal and opponents on the field consent.

 - Meridies allows combat archery in rapier melees at the marshal’s discretion.
 Bows may not be fired at opponents closer than 15 feet.
 Projectiles may only be made with UHMW heads and must be made with an extra ½” of padding.

 - Throwing weapons and mock gunnery gear (rubber band guns) may be used in rapier melees at the marshal’s discretion if the safety standards for those arts are met.

 - Meridies allows spears for standard rapier combat under a probationary experimental status.
-Contact the KRM for more details.
+Contact the DRKRM for more details.

 - Throwing weapons shall be made of soft flexible materials such as cloth, tape, foam and golf tubes.

 - Depending on the melee scenario, certain throwing weapons may have permanent or temporary effects on the target.

 - Mock gunnery gear (rubber band guns) shall be constructed of any material appropriate to the firearm being simulated.
 The ammunition shall be made of surgical type tubing and shall not be filled with sand or other substances that could be hazardous to participants.